mieweb/docs/content/functions/task-management/task-list.md

         ![](../task-list.assets/a08cd215c9456ddf7f4bbd8df66bca6f.png)

 * You then choose Add Task or Add Task and Mark Done buttons to indicate how to mark the original task that was assigned to you.
-    * If click Add Task it will prompt you again "You have replied to a task.
+    * If you click Add Task it will prompt you again "You have replied to a task.
 Would you like to complete that task?"
 If you click on the Yes button, it will remove that original task from your queue and still send the reply to the recipient.
 (Meaning it is really doing the same as add task and mark done).
 If you click No then it will leave the original and the reply/new task in the queue.
     * If you click Add Task and Mark Done, this will skip the step of asking the user if they want to mark the old task done after they add the new (the new is the reply).
 This then takes the original task out of the queue and puts it in the completed task tab.
 The reply will automatically go back to the person that originally sent you the task.
 It is now their turn to complete on their end, and will show up on their task list to do and complete.

 ### Task ID Method